Panusaya Sithijirawattanakul: Activism

 Panusaya entered Thammasat University and became more interested in politics.
 She began her political activism as a third year undergraduate student.
 In 2018, she joined a student union political party called Dome Revolution.
 In February 2020, she was part of the fresh pro-democracy protests against the Constitutional Court's decision to abolish the Future Forward Party, a popular reformist party which had the support of many Thai youth.

 In June 2020, she was issued an arrest warrant for violating the COVID-19 safety measures and for breaching the COVID-19 pandemic emergency rule after taking part in a protest conducted by the Student Union of Thailand over the forced disappearance of prominent Thai activist Wanchalerm Satsaksit.

 On 10 August 2020, she led demonstrations under the banner Thammasat will not tolerate calling for major monarchical reform and delivered a speech on a 10-point manifesto (the 'Thammasat Manifesto') in front of thousands of students.
 The speech was deemed controversial and sparked a political backlash in Thailand as authorities warned that the demonstration had seriously defamed the monarchy.
 Her speech included phrases such as "All humans have red blood.
 We are no different" and "No one in this world is born with blue blood", an allusion to the Thai monarchy.
 Following her controversial and widely reported comments, some critics and observers compared her to Agnes Chow of Hong Kong because of risking up to 15 years imprisonment under the provisions of the Thai lèse majesté law.

 On 20 September 2020, Panusaya along with fellow activists and protesters installed a people's plaque near Grand Palace in Bangkok.
 The protesters claimed victory after submitting their monarchical reform demands to the authorities.

 On 10 November 2021, the Constitutional Court ruled that Panusaya, Arnon, and Panupong aimed to overthrow the state and the monarchy in their speeches.
 The court ordered them and other protest groups to end all monarchy reform movements.
 The petition was filed by Natthaporn Toprayoon on 3 September 2020.

+After being jailed for Article 112, she went on hunger strike in protest from 30 March 2021.